-Any person covered under the public employees retirement association of New Mexico on or subsequent to July 1, 1961 employed by a local administrative unit any time between July 1, 1957 and July 1, 1961 shall not be entitled to service-credit for this time either under the Educational Retirement Act [22-11-1 NMSA 1978] or under the public employees retirement association of New Mexico unless he elects in writing with the public employees retirement association of New Mexico to be credited with the service-credit.
-If a person so elects, he shall pay the employee's contribution to the public employees retirement association of New Mexico in an amount which would have been deducted if he had been a member of the public employees retirement association of New Mexico unit shall then make the employers' contribution for the period involved to the public employees retirement association of New Mexico unit shall then make the employers' contribution for the period involved to the public employees retirement association of New Mexico unit shall then make the contributed by an employer if the person had been a member of the public employees retirement association of New Mexico during this period in which he was employed, together with interest at the rate of four percent a year.
+Any person covered under the public employees retirement association of New Mexico on or subsequent to July 1, 1961 employed by a local administrative unit any time between July 1, 1957 and July 1, 1961 shall not be entitled to service-credit for this time either under the Educational Retirement Act [Chapter 22, Article 11 NMSA 1978] or under the public employees retirement association of New Mexico unless he elects in writing with the public employees retirement association of New Mexico to be credited with the service-credit.
+If a person so elects, he shall pay the employee's contribution to the public employees retirement association of New Mexico in an amount which would have been deducted if he had been a member of the public employees retirement association of New Mexico during this period in which he was employed, together with interest at the rate of four percent a year.
+The local administrative unit shall then make the employers' contribution for the period involved to the public employees retirement association of New Mexico in a sum equal to the amount which would have been contributed by an employer if the person had been a member of the public employees retirement association of New Mexico during this period in which he was employed, together with interest at the rate of four percent a year.
 The election provided for by this section shall be made within one year from the person's subsequent date of employment in a position in which he is covered by the public employees retirement association of New Mexico.
 If the election is not made within this period, no further right to elect shall exist.